-Though it's not technically winter yet, the frost has hit here in Southern Maryland, and therefore, we switch over to winter crops.
-The summer flowers and veggies are killed off by the November (sometimes October) hard frost, leaving the fields looking brown and dreary.
+The frost has hit here in Southern Maryland, right on time.
+The summer and fall flowers and veggies are killed off by the hard November frost, leaving the fields looking brown and dreary.

-BUT- we have exciting news...
-We built a high tunnel (pictured below) and over the last week we have been planting thousands of winter and early spring flowers in it.
+Fortunately though- we have exciting news... we built a high tunnel and over the last week we have been planting thousands early spring flowers in it.

-It feels nice with this cold outdoor weather, to step inside this 80 degree hot box.
-The plants love it, and though we can't grow summer crops all winter (due mostly to day length), we can get a jump on the season by almost a month with a few crops.
-Meaning, we are aiming to have Easter and Mother's Day flowers!!!
-Without the high tunnel, we don't have our first flowers in the field until Memorial Day weekend.
+It feels nice with this cold outdoor weather, to step inside this 70+ degree hot box.
+On a sunny winter day the air temps can reach up to 90 degrees inside.
+The plants love it, and though we can't grow usual summer crops all winter (due mostly to day length), we can get a jump on the season by almost a month with a few varieties of flowers.

-Family and friends of the farm came by to help plant the octopus looking corms you see below, ranunculus.
+Family and friends of the farm came by to help plant the octopus looking corms you see below.
 These beauties look like roses, and don't mind the shorter day length we have during winter.
 They take 3 months from this stage to bloom.